picocms/Pico/upgrade.md

 layout: docs
 title: Upgrade
 headline: Upgrade Pico 0.8 or 0.9 to Pico 1.0
-description: We worked hard to make the upgrade process to Pico 1.0 as easy as possible - and we think we made the grade.
+description: We have worked hard to make the upgrade process to Pico 1.0 as easy as possible - and we think we made the grade.
 toc:
     how-to-upgrade:
         _title: How to upgrade?